UCI-GDIM31/class-activities-ALEX-DKC/README.md

  move this object by some amount£¬move along the x, y, z axes

 2,
-varaible_moveSpeed is how fast the deer moves
+varaible: _destination is the target location the deer should walk toward
-Methods: Update() is a Unity method that runs every frame it move the deer forward every frame by using transform.Translate(Vector3.forward * _moveSpeed * Time.deltaTime)
+Methods: Start()Runs once at the beginning.
+Use GetComponent NavMeshAgent to find the NavMeshAgent on the same GameObject.Tell it where to go using SetDestination()